 [Signature]

-Tone: Direct, accountable, action-oriented.
+The tone should be direct, accountable, and action-oriented.
 Avoid corporate jargon and excessive apologies.

 Stage 7: Media/Public Communication (If Necessary)